MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

 Email templates are a fast and easy way to send consistent, professional, preformatted email messages to your customers.
 To create email templates, the legacy email template editor is available by default.
 However, the enhanced email template editor is displayed as a choice if it is enabled by your administrator.
 You can create email templates by using one of the following options:
-- **Start with a blank template**: Create a template from the scratch.
-The editor that's displayed depends on wether the [enhanced email template editor option](cs-email-template-builder.md) is enabled.
+- **Start with a blank template**: Create a template from scratch.
+The editor that's displayed depends on wether the enhanced email template editor option is enabled.
 - **Start with an existing template** : Create a template by choosing an existing template.
 The editor that's displayed depends on the editor in which the existing template was created.

 :::image type="content" source="media/email-how-to-create-an-email-template-1a.png" alt-text="Screenshot that shows options to create a template from blank or from an existing template.":::